onas1/swift-migrator/docs/installation.md

+---
+title: Install
+nav_order: 3
+---

-## 3. Installation
+# Installation

+Swift Migrator ships as downloadable binaries for:

+- Windows (x64)
+- macOS (Intel & ARM)
+- Linux (x64)

+All builds are generated automatically on each GitHub release.

 ### Downloading Releases
-Visit **GitHub Releases** and download the appropriate ZIP for your operating system.
+Visit **GitHub Releases**:https://github.com/onas1/swift-migrator/releases and download the appropriate ZIP for your operating system.

 Example structure:
 ```